Tayomide/hci-production-problems/pp-03/readme.md

 ## Deliverables

 Small commits to your Production Problems repository that include:
+   Looking at the website I immediately saw a lot that was wrong with it without needing the HCI guidelines.
+After checking the HCI guidelines I found out it focuses more on the users experience and not redundant data hence I took some things out before applying the IOS HCI guidelines.
+BElow are the following data that was removed or updated:

 1. Photographs of sketches of your new design, from your sketchbook, or digital sketches
 2. An explanation of three different points of guidance from your chosen guidelines (point to the